Contact us

 He maintained a grim, unforgiving lifestyle, surviving only on dry bread and dates.
 He was reputed to wear heavy iron chains on his wrists and ankles, as a self-imposed penance for his worldly sins.

 When Cap Ferrat was beset by a force of marauding Lombards (a Germanic people who ruled much of Italy during the 6th century), the invaders observed Hospitius’s chains and mistook him for a criminal.
-When questioned, he freely confessed to a variety of crimes, including homicide.
+When questioned, he freely confessed to a variety of crimes, including murder.

-Source : "Le temps retrouvé", Didier Gayrud (original french text)
+Source: "Le temps retrouvé", Didier Gayrud (original French text)

 The management of the “Brise Marine” hotel welcomes visitors with this nod to the ancient origins of southeastern France and the unique charm of the Mediterranean peninsula.